 Weir River Farm (Hingham)

 If getting to one of these spots doesn’t work for you, look for opportunities in your own town.
-A few years ago, when we were short on time, I got some great photos at an old barn tucked right next door to the Thayer Public Library!
+Look for a rustic barn or even just a rustic door.
+A few years ago, when we were short on time, I got some great photos at an old barn tucked right next door to the our town library!

 Do you have another favorite spot to take family pics?
 Please share!